 Nominees are primarily evaluated on the impact and significance of their career research or scholarly work to their field, as well as to the improvement and enrichment of the human condition.
 Evidence of impact and significance generally includes the following:

 - A long and sustained record of research and scholarly publications, creative works, research grants, or community-engaged research.

 - A breakthrough, innovation, or achievement that has had a transformative effect on the nominee’s scholarly discipline and/or on society.

-- A convincing and demonstrated history of broadening or enhancing equity, diversity, and inclusivity in their discipline, department, and/or research.
+- A convincing and demonstrated history of broadening or enhancing societal impact and sense of community in their discipline, department, and/or research.